simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 * **Monitor CPU usage**: Use task manager or a similar tool to monitor the CPU usage of different processes.
 Look for processes that consistently use a high percentage of CPU resources.
 * **Sort processes by CPU usage**: Sort the processes by CPU usage to identify the ones that are using the most resources.
 * **Check for background processes**: Some resource-intensive processes may run in the background without your knowledge.
 Check for any unnecessary or unwanted background processes that may be consuming CPU resources.
-* **Identify specific applications**: If certain applications are causing high CPU usage, try to identify them and determine if they are necessary or if there are alternative options available.
+* **Identify specific applications**: If certain applications are causing high CPU usage, try to identify them and determine if they're necessary or if there are alternative options available.

 By identifying and addressing resource-intensive processes, you can optimize CPU performance and improve overall system speed.